Dillon Stith: Professional career

-Stith arrived in Australia after trying out for a tour team in Indianapolis, Indiana.
-After successfully making the tour team and playing well in front of the Australian teams, he was offered a contract to play for the Melbourne Tigers of the Big V by National Basketball League (NBL) legend Andrew Gaze.
-In the 2015 Big V season, Stith averaged 22.3 points and 10.2 rebounds per game and earned Big V All-Star Five honors.
+Stith arrived in Australia with a touring team.
+After playing well in front of the Australian teams, he was offered a contract to play for the Melbourne Tigers in the Big V. He averaged 22.3 points and 10.2 rebounds per game in the 2015 season and earned Big V All-Star Five honors.

 For the 2016 Big V season, Stith joined the McKinnon Cougars.
 He averaged 21.8 points and 7.1 rebounds per game.

 In November 2016, Stith moved to Ireland to play for Belfast Star in the Super League.
 He was named Player of the Month for December.
 He left the team in February 2017.
 He was named to the league's All-Star Second Team for the 2016–17 season and was the league's scoring champion with 27.4 points per game.

 Stith returned to the McKinnon Cougars for the 2017 season.
 He was named co-MVP of the Big V and earned All-Star Five honors.

-In October 2017, Stith travelled with NBL team Melbourne United to the United States for their NBA preseason exhibition game against the Oklahoma City Thunder.
+In October 2017, Stith joined Melbourne United of the National Basketball League (NBL) for their trip to the United States to play an NBA preseason exhibition game against the Oklahoma City Thunder.

 With the Cougars in 2018, Stith was again named to the All-Star Five while averaging 19.96 points per game.

-In 2019, he led the Cougars to the grand final series where they defeated the Hume City Broncos 2–0 to win the championship.
+In 2019, Stith led the Cougars to the Big V grand final series, where they defeated the Hume City Broncos 2–0 to win the championship.
 He had 37 points and 14 rebounds in the game two victory.
 He averaged 26.5 points and 11.2 rebounds for the season while earning league MVP honors and All-Star Five.